Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 ![waterspeed-gybe](img/waterspeed-gybe.jpg)

-Aside from identifying more appropriate start / end points, the following additional metrics would be very useful:
+Aside from improving the choice of start / end points, some additional metrics would be appreciated:

 - Min Speed
 - Retained Speed (%) = Min Speed / Entry Speed